UCMJ Article 134

 2. intentionally inflict self-injury.

-These actions must be taken in order to willfully avoid work, duty, or service.
-The accused must have been aware of an assignment or possible future assignment in order to be charged with Malingering.
+These actions must be taken to avoid work, duty, or service willfully.
+The accused must have been aware of an assignment or possible future assignment to be charged with Malingering.

 Understanding Article 83 (Malingering) of the UCMJ

-In order to be prosecuted for Malingering, a service member must have purposely committed an act or acts that directly resulted in their not being able to fulfill their military responsibilities or expectations.
-The level of seriousness or permanence of the illness or injury is not a consideration in regard to the guilt of the accused.
+To be prosecuted for Malingering, a service member must have purposely committed an act or acts that directly resulted in their not being able to fulfill their military responsibilities or expectations.
+The level of seriousness or permanence of the illness or injury is not a consideration regarding the guilt of the accused.
 It is also not necessary for the injury to be inflicted through violence.
-If the accused knowingly commits an act that will result an illness or disability, they may still be charged with a violation of Article 83.
+If the accused knowingly commits an act that will result in an illness or disability, they may still be charged with a violation of Article 83.

-The punishments associated with a conviction of Malingering charges vary depending upon the circumstances surrounding the incident however, they all include a dishonorable discharge, forfeiture of all pay and allowances, as well as forced confinement.
+The punishments associated with a conviction of Malingering charges vary depending upon the circumstances surrounding the incident.
+However, they all include a dishonorable discharge, forfeiture of all pay and allowances, and forced confinement.

 How do you defend against Article 83 Malingering charges?

-If you or someone you know is facing Article 83 charges for Malingering, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 83 charges for Malingering, you must speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.